top of page

 Cancellation on March 6, 2012

 Fox cancelled the series purely on budget reasons.
 This was a high budget production that had made a big deal of having gone all out.
 I've found figures suggesting that it cost $10 million to film, with each subsequent episode budgeted at $4 million.
-While the reception of the series was generally good - critics being especially excited and enthusiastic by the end of the series - it hadn't achieved the viewing figures Fox wanted it to.
+While the reception of the series was good - critics being especially enthusiastic by the end of the series - it hadn't achieved the viewing figures Fox wanted it to.

 The fact is, I think this is just your classic problem with science fiction and fantasy shows.
 The first series of anything is a difficult needle to thread, but these types of stories simply need more time.